-The humility of Christ is evident from His birth in a manger to His tortuous death on the cross.
-Without His humility we would not have the Gospel of Jesus Christ to obey.
+The humility of Christ is evident from His birth in a manger to His torturous death on the cross.
+Without His humility, we would not have the Gospel of Jesus Christ to obey.
 Scripture is very vivid about how He humbled himself so that we may have eternal life.
-It is obvious when we read about the humility of Christ we readily understand that He was fully human, but we need to never forget that He is fully God as well:
+It is obvious when we read the scriptures below about the humility of Christ, we can readily see and understand that He was fully human, but we need to never forget that He is fully God as well:

 For in him dwelleth all the fulness of the Godhead bodily (Colossians 2:9).

 And while they were there, the time came for her to give birth.
 And she gave birth to her firstborn son and wrapped him in swaddling cloths and laid him in a manger, because there was no place for them in the inn (Luke 2:6-7 ESV).

 For verily he took not on him the nature of angels; but he took on him the seed of Abraham (Hebrews 2:16).

 And he went down with them, and came to Nazareth, and was subject unto them: but his mother kept all these sayings in her heart (Luke 2:51).